Generalized Thermodynamics of Solitonic Event Horizons in Dispersive Field Theories: Results and Discussion

 provides a quantitative measure of coarse-grained information redistribution arising from unresolved spectral microstructure in the radiation field.
 The numerical value depends on the fixed spectral resolution and bandwidth defining $\Omega_R$, consistent with an operational entropy.

-We stress that Fig.~\ref{fig:global_evolution} is purely diagnostic in nature: it characterizes the instantaneous subsystem partitioning and the associated entropy content at a given propagation coordinate.
-The figure does not, by itself, establish entropy monotonicity or the generalized second law.
+Figure~\ref{fig:global_evolution} is purely diagnostic: it characterizes the instantaneous subsystem partitioning and the associated entropy content at a given propagation coordinate.
+The figure does not, by itself, establish entropy monotonicity or the GSL.
 Rather, it furnishes the well-defined subsystem decomposition and operational entropy measures that are subsequently tracked as functions of the propagation distance $\xi$ to assess irreversible entropy production dynamically.

 \FloatBarrier